4. How to spend money available for play

 - Whichever play area design receives the most votes is the one that will happen.

-- Our section 106 officer reports the results to our senior management team for approval, and your steering group reports to your parish/town council.
+- Our Planning Obligations Officer will ask Ward Members for comments to use in a report for the senior management team.
+This gives a final opportunity for issues that may affect the project (that the Officers have not already been made aware of) to be considered.
+The results are reported along with comments from Ward Members to our senior management team for approval, and the steering group reports to the parish/ town council.
+A legal contract must be set up by us between the landowner of the site and us.
 A contract must be signed with the play company, and a legal contract must be set up by us between the landowner of the site and us.

 - Once the play area is built an opening event is organised.
 Members of the community, councillors, developers whose money contributed to the play area, and the local media should be invited.